What's happened

 Why it matters

-The internal splits within the Labour Party over the Middle East conflict and the potential consequences for shadow ministers who vote against the party line are significant developments.
-The differing positions of Labour and the SNP highlight the ongoing debate over the appropriate response to the conflict.
+The internal divisions within the Labour Party over the Middle East conflict and the potential repercussions for MPs who defy the party line are significant as they could impact the party's unity and influence its stance on international issues.

 What the papers say